-Course evaluation
+Module evaluation

-There will be an online course evaluation questionnaire at the end of term for you to record your feedback on the course and teaching.
-The feedback is taken very seriously by tutors and summaries of it are reported to the Polces department.
-But your feedback and suggestions on how the course could be improved is welcome at any time.
+There will be an online module evaluation questionnaire at the end of term for you to record your feedback on the module and teaching.
+The feedback is taken very seriously by tutors and will help us improve the module so please do fill it in.
+But your feedback and suggestions on how the module can be improved is welcome at any time.